-His U.S. practice background includes extensive merger work and antitrust counseling, and litigation experience in both civil and criminal matters, as well as in FTC administrative proceedings.
+His U.S. practice includes extensive merger work and antitrust counseling, and litigation experience in both civil and criminal matters, as well as in FTC administrative proceedings.
 Mark’s global practice involves merger cases before the European Commission and national authorities throughout Europe, Asia, and South America, as well as defending actions involving alleged restraints of trade and abuses of dominant position in EU proceedings.
 He has also been actively involved in litigation, investigations, and counseling in matters involving the intersection of antitrust and intellectual property law, in particular in the context of patent pools and standards-setting.

 Mark joined the firm in 1993 and became a partner in 2002.
 He was resident in the Brussels office for three years.

 Lafarge in its €40 billion merger of equals with Holcim to create the world’s largest construction materials company.
 Named “Merger Control Matter of the Year – Europe” by Global Competition Review in 2015; previously its acquisition of Blue Circle Cement.

 Google in the $2.91 billion sale of Motorola Mobility’s mobile devices business to Lenovo Group.

 EMC in the DOJ and FCO investigation of participation in the consortium (including Apple, Microsoft and Oracle) acquiring a portfolio of patents from Novell, as well as in previous acquisitions and its strategic worldwide partnership with Lenovo.

 Kindred Healthcare in numerous transactions, including its $1.8 billion acquisition of Gentiva Health Services and in the acquisition of the company by a consortium consisting of TPG, Welsh Carson, and Humana.